Residential & Commercial Medium Risk

 Frequently Asked Questions

-- It depends on the lease type.
+It depends on the lease type.
 In gross leases, landlords typically handle HVAC.
 In NNN leases, tenants often pay for HVAC maintenance and sometimes replacement.
-Always clarify HVAC responsibility — it's one of the largest potential repair costs.
+HVAC responsibility is one of the largest potential repair costs, so better-drafted leases spell it out explicitly.

-- 'Maintain in good repair' is vague language that courts interpret broadly.
+'Maintain in good repair' is vague language that courts interpret broadly.
 It can mean routine upkeep (sweeping, lightbulb replacement) or be stretched to cover major system repairs.
-Get specific terms in writing.
+Better-drafted leases replace it with specific written terms.

-- A maintenance exclusion lists items that are explicitly the landlord's responsibility regardless of who would otherwise bear the cost — typically structural elements, roof, exterior, and base building systems.
-These are worth fighting for.
+A maintenance exclusion lists items that are explicitly the landlord's responsibility regardless of who would otherwise bear the cost — typically structural elements, roof, exterior, and base building systems.
+These rank among the most valuable tenant protections in negotiation.